tmcl/minimal-android-nix-example/README.md

 This draws entirely on the work of github.com/tadfisher, who basically did all the work and almost documented it.
 Consider this a tutorial in one way to use their stuff.
-Most significantly, I using android-nixpkgs and guided by [this gist](https://gist.github.com/tadfisher/17000caf8653019a9a98fd9b9b921d93).
+Most significantly, I used tadfisher/android-nixpkgs and guided by [this gist](https://gist.github.com/tadfisher/17000caf8653019a9a98fd9b9b921d93).

 This should be usable by: